resurfaceio/containers/README.md

 * helm - sources for Resurface database and sniffer deployments
 * trino - for lightweight Trino containers based on alpine
 * test - for automated testing with python across different environments
+* compose - for local cluster testing (not for production)